text by Sarah Thomas

 The very first track, “Cracking” is aptly named as it cracks open the album with the jazzy sounds of horns and Lila’s ethereal vocals setting the tone for the album.

 Skip one song over to “Ghostride,” where Lila’s monotone vocals burst into a clear, yet breathy landscape as the music swells during the chorus.
 The lyrics bring out the psych-rock feeling of their earlier work as Lila sings, “The phone rings and reminds me I’m alive/and I’m feeling kind of high.”
-Ending at 2:06 mark, this short track hooks the listener and leaves them wanting for more as it ends with suddenly with a twang of the guitar.
+Ending at the 2:06 mark, this short track hooks the listener and leaves them wanting for more as it ends suddenly with a twang of the guitar.